Suppletion: Irregularity and suppletion

 Some of the more archaic Indo-European languages are particularly known for suppletion.
 Ancient Greek, for example, has some twenty verbs with suppletive paradigms, many with three separate roots.
-(See .)

 Example words

 To go

 In English, the past tense of the verb go is went, which comes from the past tense of the verb wend, archaic in this sense.
 (The modern past tense of wend is wended.)
 See Go (verb).

 The Romance languages have a variety of suppletive forms in conjugating the verb "to go", as these first-person singular forms illustrate (second-person singular forms in imperative):

 The sources of these forms, numbered in the table, are six different Latin verbs: